mirza-organization/teek-it-backend-abd/readme.md

 **How To Resolve Digital Ocean Droplet Console Time Out Error**
 -----
-First check the set of rules of your default UFW firewall: <br>
+First check the set of rules of your default UFW firewall:<br>
 sudo ufw status numbered

-Now check the default port of your SSH: grep -i port /etc/ssh/sshd_config
+Now check the default port of your SSH:<br>
+grep -i port /etc/ssh/sshd_config

-Now if UFW is not allowing SSH port then please add it in UFW rules: sudo ufw allow ssh_port_number (type your SSH port default number here)
+Now if UFW is not allowing SSH port then please add it in UFW rules:<br>
+sudo ufw allow ssh_port_number (type your SSH port default number here)

-Now restart your SSH:
+Now restart your SSH:<br>
 sudo systemctl start ssh

 **How To Install Meili Search**
 -----
-How To Install On Localhost:
+How To Install On Localhost:<br>
-Reference:
+Reference:<br>
 https://docs.meilisearch.com/learn/getting_started/quick_start.html#setup-and-installation

 Goto the reference Doc & jump to the Local installation section.
 From there you can select the method of installation according to your own OS.
 After downloading meilisearch pkg just run it & see if it's working or not.
 Default port for meilisearch is localhost:7700

-How To Install On Production:
+How To Install On Production:<br>
-Reference:
+Reference:<br>
 https://postsrc.com/posts/setting-up-meilisearch-on-production-ubuntu-for-laravel-project
 https://docs.meilisearch.com/learn/cookbooks/running_production.html#a-quick-introduction